jasin-jesin/esp32-s3-offline-voice-recognition/README.md

 Fast & Efficient: Optimized AI model and AFE deliver low-latency command recognition.

-Highly Customizable: Add, remove, or modify commands (both English and Chinese) without retraining the model dfrobot.com
+Highly Customizable: Add, remove, or modify commands (both English and Chinese) without retraining the model.
-+1
-.

 Edge-Ready: Perfect for smart-home controllers, voice-activated gadgets, or IoT devices where connectivity or privacy is a concern.
 ##  How To Install and Program